faiyazahmad07/bb_discord/README.md

 # bb_discord
-A discord bot automate your reconnaissance process with Discord
+A discord bot automate your reconnaissance process